-Housing Hope received CDBG funds in PY2019 to provide not only low-income housing, but supportive services that include adult education, life skills training, such as money management, cooking, parenting and decision making, and case management that aid in transitioning to stable, permanent housing.
-These services resulted in 92 individuals (27 families) maintaining current housing or moving on to permanent stable housing, increasing their ability to obtain and maintain employment, and completing steps towards securing disability related income where appropriate.
+Housing Hope received CDBG funds in PY2021 to provide not only low-income housing to homeless and at risk of homelessness persons and families, but supportive services that include adult education, life skills training, such as money management, cooking, parenting and decision making, and case management that aid in transitioning to stable, permanent housing.
+These services resulted in 89 individuals (26 families) maintaining current housing or moving on to permanent stable housing, increasing their ability to obtain and maintain employment, and completing steps towards securing disability related income where appropriate.